jonathan-bower/DataScienceResources/README.md

 * [Hash Tables]() - [PLACEHOLDER]

 ### Data Visualization
+Collection of the best libraries that I know for easy and powerful data visualizations.
 * [ggplot](http://ggplot.yhathq.com/) - ggplot for python ported by the team at yhat
 * [matplotlib](http://matplotlib.org/) - awesome plotting library for python.
 * [d3](http://d3js.org/) - de facto gold standard for polished visualization - in js, steep learning curve.